 In addition to the MDL in the Massachusetts federal court and the JCCP in California, there is also a coordinated proceeding in the Massachusetts state courts.

-Fresenius Medical Care is the largest manufacturer of dialysis products and owns thousands of dialysis clinics in the United States and throughout the world.
+Fresenius Medical Care is the largest manufacturer of dialysis products.
+They own thousands of dialysis clinics in the United States and throughout the world.
 The Fresenius litigation stems from products it manufactures and distributes called Granuflo (a powdered acid concentrate) and NaturaLyte (a liquid acid concentrate).
 These solutions are used during hemodialysis.
-The lawsuits against Fresenius allege that these products can dangerously increase a dialysis patient’s bicarbonate levels, causing hypokalemia, hypoxemia, hypercapnia, cardiac arrhythmia, cardiac arrest, and sometimes death, while the patient is undergoing dialysis or shortly thereafter
+The lawsuits against Fresenius allege that these products can dangerously increase a dialysis patient’s bicarbonate levels.
+It can cause hypokalemia, hypoxemia, hypercapnia, cardiac arrhythmia.
+Other side effects also include cardiac arrest, and sometimes death while the patient is undergoing dialysis or shortly thereafter.

-According to attorneys representing the victims, for almost a decade, Fresenius knew, or should have known, that these products presented a dangerous risk to dialysis patients, and either failed to properly warn the dialysis clinics, or worse, intentionally withheld this information from the clinics utilizing the solutions, leading to unnecessary injuries and deaths.
+According to attorneys representing the victims, for almost a decade, Fresenius knew, or should have known, that these products presented a dangerous risk to dialysis patients.
+They either failed to properly warn the dialysis clinics, or worse.
+They potentially intentionally withheld information from the clinics utilizing the solutions, leading to unnecessary injuries and deaths.

-According to the FDA’s website, “Class I recalls are the most serious type of recall and involve situations in which there is a reasonable probability that use of these products will cause serious adverse health consequences or death.”
+According to the FDA’s website, “Class I recalls are the most serious type of recall.
+They involve situations in which there is a reasonable probability that use of these products will cause serious adverse health consequences or death.”

-Phillips Grossman, PLLC, is a joint venture of Sanders Viener Grossman, LLP, and Phillips Law Firm, PLLC, with offices in Washington, New York, New Jersey, and California, and representing people from all 50 states and Puerto Rico.
+Phillips Grossman, PLLC, is a joint venture of Sanders Viener Grossman, LLP, and Phillips Law Firm, PLLC, with offices in Washington, New York, New Jersey, and California.
+They represent people from all 50 states and Puerto Rico.
 Phillips Grossman provides national representation for those injured by pharmaceutical drugs and devices.
 If you or a loved one have been injured by a defective drug or device, please contact the attorneys at Phillips Grossman at 1-800-530-9800 or firstname.lastname@example.org for a free consultation.